 The P2PE SAQ contains about 35 questions that are centered on POS system employee security training and policies/procedures.
 By comparison, a merchant that processes cardholder data via a payment application or web browser on a personal computer connected to the Internet must utilize a different SAQ (SAQ C-VT).
 That questionnaire has about 80 questions including many that attest that the merchant has implemented stringent technical security controls on their card payment environment

-We would strongly recommend everyone look at the implementation of a PCI Validated P2PE solution for their credit card payments.
+In conclusion, we strongly recommend everyone look at the implementation of a PCI Validated P2PE solution for their credit card payments.

 For more information read this.